SAP/spartacus-docs/_pages/dev/qualtrics-integration.md

 You can add your custom logic to listen to a data stream in order to enable Qualtrics.

-You are able to extend the `QualtricsLoaderService` in order to enable qualtrics.
+You are able to extend the `QualtricsLoaderService` in order to enable Qualtrics.
 This is configurable and you are able to add as many data stream you need to listen to.

 An example of extending the `QualtricsLoaderService` shows that we want to only enable Qualtrics when the cart has only one entry, therefore we know the page data has already been loaded.